danluu/dump/fuzz/README.md

 Just messing around with software fuzzing for Julia.
 Not much here, since I don't know how software fuzzers should work and don't know Julia.
-Despite that, this has found the following bugs:
+Despite that, this it's found a few things:

+### Confirmed bugs

 [8286: exponent of large number causes crashes with SIGABRT](https://github.com/JuliaLang/julia/issues/8286)